SKILL0: In-Context Agentic Reinforcement Learning for Skill Internalization: Experiment

 \subsection{Main Results}

-\paragraph{Method Performance.} As shown in Table \ref{tab:main_results}, \methodname{} demonstrates exceptional performance across both ALFWorld and Search-QA.
+\paragraph{Method Performance.} As shown in Table~\ref{tab:main_results} and Table~\ref{tab:webshop_results}, \methodname{} demonstrates exceptional performance across ALFWorld, Search-QA, and WebShop.
 While introducing explicit skill prompts (Few-Shot) brings moderate improvements over Zero-Shot baselines, the gains are limited, indicating that LLMs struggle to fully leverage skill descriptions without sufficient exploration.
-In contrast, without external skill prompting during inference, \methodname{} (3B) achieves an average success rate of 87.9 on ALFWorld and 40.8 on Search-QA, outperforming AgentOCR by +9.7 and +6.6 respectively.
-Based on 7B models, it delivers scores of 89.8 on ALFWorld and 44.4 on Search-QA, substantially outperforming other RL-based methods such as EvolveR, AgentOCR and GRPO.
-Furthermore, \methodname achieves competitive or even stronger performance against skill-augmented methods like SkillRL.
-These consistent gains over both zero-shot and skill-augmented baselines demonstrate that our approach successfully \textit{internalizes} complex reasoning and tool-use behaviors into the model's parameters.
+In contrast, without external skill prompting during inference, \methodname{} (3B) achieves an average success rate of 87.9 on ALFWorld, 40.8 on Search-QA, and a score of 78.6 with 66.4\% accuracy on WebShop, outperforming AgentOCR by +9.7, +6.6, and +10.1 (accuracy) respectively.
+Based on 7B models, it delivers scores of 89.8 on ALFWorld, 44.4 on Search-QA, and 85.1/74.2 (score/accuracy) on WebShop, substantially outperforming other RL-based methods such as EvolveR, AgentOCR, and GRPO.
+Notably, on WebShop the skill-free \methodname{} (7B) surpasses AgentOCR by +6.5 in score and +14.9 in accuracy, demonstrating strong internalization of complex e-commerce navigation behaviors.
+Furthermore, \methodname{} achieves competitive or even stronger performance against skill-augmented methods like SkillRL.
+These consistent gains over both zero-shot and skill-augmented baselines across three diverse benchmarks demonstrate that our approach successfully \textit{internalizes} complex reasoning and tool-use behaviors into the model's parameters.